soandrew/hexagon-nav/README.md

 ## Usage

 The main decorator is the `hexagon-nav` class which should be added to the navigation `ul` element.

+Text within a list item should be wrapped in a tag that includes the class `text`.
+Generally this would be the `a` tag used for navigation links.

-Then within your navigation links, wrap the link text in an `h1` tag and optionally include an `img` to specify the background image for that link.
+Optionally for each list item, include an `img` to specify the background image for that item.

 ## Example